Fraternal Societies and the Business of Death.

 When African-Americans were denied entry into white fraternal orders, they formed their own chapters of many of these organizations.
 For example, when American Masons were denied the formation of black lodges, Prince Hall Freemasonry was granted a charter by the Masons in England.
 Many of these segregated black lodges were tolerated by their white counterparts, but it wasn’t until the latter half of the 1900s that most fraternal societies actually became integrated.

 Probably the most well know of the independent black secret societies was the Twelve Knights of Tabor, founded around 1855.
-It was led by Moses Dickson, a formerly radical abolitionist who participated heavily in the Underground Railroad.
+12 was a common number in the bible, often associated with Israel and Mt.
+Tabor was a biblical site in Galilee.
+The Knights of Tabor was led by Moses Dickson, a formerly-radical black abolitionist who participated heavily in the Underground Railroad.
 In the late 1930s the group raised funds among members and the community to open the Taborian Hospital in Mound Bayou, Mississippi.
 All doctors and staff there were Black.

 Graves of the Taborians are sometimes marked with 777 and 333.
 777 stands for triple perfection and 333 stands for a testament of faith.